brajeshkumar1989/IrisDataPrediction/README.md

 ### Dataset Information

----

-Each instance is a plant
+##### Each instance is a plant

 #### Additional information

----
+## This is one of the earliest datasets used in the literature on classification methods and widely used in statistics and machine learning.
+The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+One class is linearly separable from the other 2; the latter are not linearly separable from each other.

-#### Evaluation score : Seems Overfitting , need to check what else can improve model accuracy score.
+#### Evaluation score :

+Seems Overfitting , need to check what else can improve model accuracy score.

 Test :

 recall_score: 71%

 f1_score: 69%

 precision: 71%

 ![alt model test result](https://github.com/brajeshkumar1989/IrisDataPrediction/blob/main/images/Test_result.PNG)